M66B/FairEmail/FAQ.md

 and [does not support IMAP](https://www.skiff.com/blog/tutanota-alternatives-comparison) so you cannot use FairEmail or any other email client to access Skiff.

+**Tildamail** uses a proprietary email protocol and does not support IMAP, so you cannot use FairEmail or any other email client to access Tildamail.

 <br />

 <a name="faq130"></a>